ATML2020/ipl-win-prediction/README.md

-# ipl-win-prediction
+# ipl-win-probability-predictor
-IPL win prediction
+A machine learning project to find out the win probability of an IPL match